websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/understanding-module-projects.md

 ### Examine the Consumer (Client)

 The client or consumer uses the API that the API module defines and the provider module implements.
-DXP has many different kinds of consumer modules.
-Portlets are the most common consumer module type, but since they are a topic all by themselves, this example stays simple by creating an command for the Apache Felix Gogo shell.
+DXP has many different kinds of consumer modules, with portlets as the most common consumer module type.
+This simple example creates a command for the Apache Felix Gogo shell.
 Note that consumers can, of course, consume many different APIs to provide functionality.

 A consumer module has the same structure as the other module types: